jjallaire/draftpod/src/components/guide/articles/single-player.md

 ### Bot Colors

 One of the most important skills in drafting is reading the signals provided by other drafters about what colors are "open" and thus more likely to yield higher quality cards as the draft proceeds.
-While the techniques for doing this are beyond the scope of this guide, you can learn the basics from the articles [Drafting the Hard Way]() by Ben Stark and [Draft Signals]() by Reid Duke.
+While the techniques for doing this are beyond the scope of this guide, you can learn the basics from the articles [Signals in Booster Draft](https://magic.wizards.com/en/articles/archive/level-one/signals-booster-draft-2015-01-19) by Reid Duke and [Drafting the Hard Way](https://www.channelfireball.com/articles/stark-reality-drafting-the-hard-way/) by Ben Stark.

 If you are using draftpod to practice reading signals, at the end of the draft you'll naturally want to see how you did.
 You can view the 2 main colors drafted by bots at the table using the **Players** menu on the main toolbar: